germal/OpenCVB/README.md

 The objective is to solve many small computer vision problems and do so in a way that enables any of the solutions to be reused.
 The result is a toolkit for solving ever bigger and more difficult problems.
-The philosophy behind this approach is that human vision is built on many seemingly trivial approaches working together.
+The philosophy behind this approach is that human vision is built on many almost trivial algorithms working together.
 Is the combined effort of many small operations what produces understanding?
 It make take years to answer that question.

-One key to this approach is the abundance of options with sliders and check boxes and radio buttons for the different choices available.
-There is no single measure for a concept but each concept needs at least one measure or choice.
+One key to this approach is each algorithm presents its own options (sliders/check boxes/radio buttons/text boxes) for the different choices that come with the algorithm.
 A property with a measure is at the root of every concept.

 OpenCVB is targeting only cameras that produce depth and color and have an IMU to detect gravity and motion.
 These newer cameras have prompted a review of